api3dao/oev-docs/docs/oev/index.md

 price drop that causes many of the positions which used that asset as collateral to get close to the 90% liquidation threshold.

-The next price update that causes a position to become unhealthy has some intrinsic value.
+In this scenario, the next price update that causes a position to become unhealthy has some intrinsic value.
 From the protocol's perspective, this affects its solvency and presents a threat.
 On the other hand, for a searcher this poses a profitable opportunity.
 The intrinsic value of the price update is equal to the profit the searcher can make.
 The profit is simply the liquidation incentive minus the operational gas costs.

 A searcher monitors the dApp and sees that this opportunity is soon to become unhealthy.
 They announce that they want to execute the price feed update and pay